fbpx Skip to Content

 Which basil varieties are most resistant to disease?

-Varieties that are resistant to downy mildew include Eleonora, Rutgers Obsession, Rutgers Devotion, Rutgers Passion, Prospera Italian Large Leaf, and Prospera DMR.
+Varieties resistant to downy mildew include Eleonora, Rutgers Obsession, Rutgers Devotion, Rutgers Passion, Prospera Italian Large Leaf, and Prospera DMR.
 Varieties resistant to fusarium include Elidia, Aroma 2, Nufar, Prospera Italian Large Leaf, and Prospera DMR.

 Are basil leaves with brown spots still safe to eat?